fr3e1/30-2-notes/Math 30-2/Chapter 5/vocabulary/Regression equation.md

-Equation of the line or curve of best fit that results from a statistical analysis of data.
+Equation of the line or [[Curve of best fit]] that results from a statistical analysis of data.